 Keep your child's surgery wound clean and dry until the doctor says you can wash it.
 Do not use any lotions, gels, or cream to rinse your child's head until the skin has completely healed.
 Do not soak the wound in water until it heals.

-When you clean the wound, make sure you:
+When you are told by your doctor that you may clean the wound, make sure you: